VA DISABILITY QUESTIONS AND ANSWERS (Q&A)

 A: You can file a VA disability claim to increase your current disability percentage, file to reopen a previously denied VA disability claim, VA Individual Unemployability, and secondary VA disability claims.

-Q: How long does it take for the VA to make a decision on my VA Disability claim?
+Q: How long does it take for the VA to decide on my VA Disability claim?

-A: After receiving your application, your documents will be sent to the VA for processing.
-Currently, the average time to complete a VA disability claim in 2021 is 183.1 days from submission to the rating decision.
-The amount of time it takes to complete your VA disability claim depends on the type of VA Disability claim filed, how many injuries or disabilities you VA disability claimed, how complex they are, and how long it takes the VA to collect the evidence needed to decide your VA VA disability claim.
+A: The average time to complete a VA disability claim in 2022 is 183.1 days from submission to the rating decision.
+The time it takes to complete your VA disability claim depends on the type of VA Disability claim filed, how many injuries or disabilities your VA disability claimed, how complex they are, and how long it takes the VA to collect the evidence needed to decide your VA VA disability claim.
 I will send you a records review invite once I receive your VA file.

 Q: What are my chances of a successful VA VA disability claim?

 A: This is the VA disability claim formula: Record of Service Injury or Illness + Current Diagnosis and Continued Treatment of The Condition Since Your Separation + A VA C&P Exam Validating the Conditions and Determining The Level of Said Condition = Successful VA disability claim.
-Anything short of this will cause significant delays in the process of filing your VA disability claim.
-Gaps in this process must be explained through your statements.
+Anything short of this will cause significant delays in the process.

 Q: What is the VA disability claim process?